×

 If you are thinking about moving to Ceske Budejovice, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Ceske Budejoviceublic, can vary greatly depending on the type and location of the property.
 For a standard apartment in the city center, you can expect to pay a moderate price, while a similar apartment outside of the city center will typically cost less.
 Luxury apartments and houses can be significantly more expensive.
-It's also important to note that prices can fluctuate based on the current real estate market conditions," commented one expat who made the move to Ceske Budejovice.
+It's also important to note that prices can fluctuate based on the current real estate market conditions," said one expat who made the move to Ceske Budejovice.

 Where should I setup a bank account in Ceske Budejovice?